Which Wine Should You Choose for a Successful Barbecue?

 This type of meat requires a different approach.

-They are lighter than beef and are often marinated, spicy and full of bright flavors.
+They are lighter than beef and are often marinated, spiced, and full of vibrant flavors.

-A wine that is too tannic will overwhelm them and a wine that is too powerful will mask their delicate aromas.
+A wine that's too tannic will overwhelm them, and a wine that's too powerful will mask their delicate aromas.

-Here we are looking for freshness, fruitiness, and indulgence.
+Here, we're looking for freshness, fruitiness, and deliciousness.

 The kind of wine you can easily drink in the middle of the afternoon without feeling weighed down.

-We are talking here about rosés with character, those found in Tavel or Bandol.
+We're talking about rosés with character, the kind you find in Tavel or Bandol.

-These wines have body and substance, while remaining thirst-quenching.
+These wines have body and substance while remaining refreshing.

-They perfectly support the spices of the merguez and the richness of the sausages.
+They perfectly handle the spices of merguez sausages and the richness of other sausages.

-A well-chosen rosé from Provence will be a hit at your table.
+A well-chosen Provence rosé will be a crowd-pleaser at your table.

-We also select rosés with this marked personality.
+We also select rosés with this distinct personality.

 Gamay served chilled can work wonders with grilled poultry.

-A Fleurie or a Moulin-Ã -Vent brings notes of bright red fruits.
+A Fleurie or a Moulin-Ã -Vent brings vibrant red fruit notes.

-Pinot Noir from Alsace or Burgundy also works wonderfully well.
+Alsace or Burgundy Pinot Noir also works wonderfully.

 But what do you do when your brother-in-law insists on putting sardines and vegetables on the grill?